 - Donate to a charity in their name.

 - Different types of fun straws.
 Bendy, twisty, straight forward, princess, action hero, long, short, maybe even a beer helmet that you can put water and electrolyte drinks in – these all make drinking easier and more fun.

 - An e-book gift card — good for those coming out of chemo or who are starting radiation.

-- A fun knitted hat or cool cap to keep a bald head cozy.
+- A fun knitted hat or cool cap to keep a bald head warm and cozy.